Image via Flickr by mbeldyk

 - Glass carboys: If you wish to go for the secondary fermentation process, opt for glass containers if possible.

-- Bottles: You will also need a few bottles in which to decant and store your brew, once it’s ready.
+- Bottles: You’ll also need a few bottles in which to decant and store your brew, once it’s ready.

 The length of the secondary fermentation process, where to store your brew, and how long you should wait before you drink it, will depend on the type of beverage.